“It’s Dad,” he says. “They found a tumor and gave him two months to live.”

 At sunrise, I run the beach and push myself beyond my physical ability to that place where I connect.

-The salt air moves deep into my lungs, the humid, spring air blankets my skin.
+The salt air moves deep into my lungs, and the humid spring air blankets my skin.

-My mind is clear, but it’s not working.
+My mind is clearer, but it’s not working.

-I run faster, breathe deeper, every cell in my body is awake, but that place that’s normally right here, where I am fully united with my wise, confident inner me, the universe, and God, just isn’t accessible.
+I run faster and breathe deeper, and every cell in my body is awake.
+Still, that place that’s usually right here, where I am fully united with my wise, confident inner me, the universe, and God, just isn’t accessible.

 It’s not about you anymore.